Search results for

 • Vietnamese

-I also recommend that you hit the More advanced intelligence features button and consider enabling the Process data only on device setting.
+I also recommend that you hit the More Galaxy AI features button in Live Translate’s main settings and consider enabling the Process data only on device setting.
 This affects all of Samsung’s Galaxy AI features and will ensure that your data remains local if you care about your privacy.

 For me, the choice is rather simple.
-I don’t need to frequently make phone calls to people in other languages, so I enable server-side processing most of the time.
-When I do need to make a call, I switch to local-only processing to tighten up security a bit more.
+I don’t need to frequently make phone calls (in my language or in other languages), so I keep server-side processing on most of the time to benefit from the other AI features.
+When I do need to make a sensitive call, I switch to local-only processing to tighten up security a bit more.
 It doesn’t seem to be necessary because Samsung is handling this locally by default, but the placebo effect is real.

 How good is the Galaxy S24 at live translating phone calls?